MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-wpf.md

 ## Debug and test the application

 Next, debug the application to look for errors and test that both message boxes appear correctly.
 The following instructions tell you how to build and launch the debugger.
-For more information, see [Build a WPF application (WPF)](/dotnet/framework/wpf/app-development/building-a-wpf-application-wpf) and [Debug WPF](../../debugger/debugging-wpf.md) for more information.
+For more information, see [Build a WPF application (WPF)](/dotnet/framework/wpf/app-development/building-a-wpf-application-wpf) and [Debug WPF](../../debugger/debugging-wpf.md).

 ### Change the name of MainWindow.xaml